Skip to main content

 Official and financial records like transcripts, financial aid, student accounts, and immigration documents.
 Currently the default name when administrative users (not faculty or other students) review a student's record in CAESAR.

-Diploma
+Diploma (Degree)

 Name as it should appear on your Northwestern diploma.